ConficturaStudios/seed-engine/README.md

 # Seed Engine
 [![License](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)

 An open source game engine that supports both 3D and 2D games.
-The engine is designed with flexibility in mind, with Lua scripting support and an intuitive editor.
+The engine is designed with flexibility and extensibility in mind.

 ## Current Project Status